PSST-Challenge/psstbaseline/README.md

 ### Evaluation

 We provide the python package `pssteval` to compute metrics.
-The tool's own github repository can be found at [https://github.com/PSST-Challenge/pssteval](https://github.com/PSST-Challenge/pssteval)
+The tool's own github repository can be found at [https://github.com/PSST-Challenge/pssteval](https://github.com/PSST-Challenge/pssteval).
+This is the same tool we will be using to evaluate submissions from participants in the PSST Challenge, so you should use `pssteval` as a method for validating your system's output before submitting.

 First, ensure you have the evaluation tools installed.